tasnim301/tasnim301/README.md

 - 👋 Hi, I’m @tasnim301
 - 👀 I’m interested in learning and growing as a developer.
-I may be new, but i'm eager to contribute to open source projects and collaborate with others.
 - 🌱 I’m currently learning Python, HTML/CSS, JAVA, PHP and getting familiar with version control systems like Git.
 - 💞️ I’m looking to collaborate on beginner-friendly open-source projects to gain practical expeerience.
 - 📫 How to reach me? email tasnimtouati301@gmail.com